Pink film: 1990s

-Pink film today
+21st century

 The newest prominent group of seven pink film directors all began as assistant directors to the shitennō.
 Their films display individualistic styles and introspective character indicative of the insecurity of Japan's post-bubble generation.
 Known together as the "Seven Lucky Gods of Pink" (ピンク七福神, pinku shichifukujin) they are Toshiya Ueno, Shinji Imaoka, Yoshitaka Kamata, Toshiro Enomoto, Yūji Tajiri, Mitsuru Meike and Rei Sakamoto.
 Ueno was the first director of this group to rise to prominence, acting as an "advance guard" for the group when his Keep on Masturbating: Non-Stop Pleasure (1994) won the "Best Film" award at the Pink Grand Prix.
 Founded in 1989, the Pink Grand Prix has become a yearly highlight for the pink film community by awarding excellence in the genre and screening the top films.

 The 2000s have seen a significant growth in international interest in the pink film.
 Director Mitsuru Meike's The Glamorous Life of Sachiko Hanai (2003) made an impression in international film festivals and gained critical praise.
 A planned annual "women-only" pink film festival was first held in South Korea in 2007, and again in November 2008.
-In 2008 a company called Pink Eiga, Inc. was formed with the sole purpose of releasing pink films on DVD in the U.S.
+In 2008, a company called Pink Eiga, Inc. was formed with the sole purpose of releasing pink films on DVD in the U.S.